Arikato111/load-link-nextjs/README.md

 ### Request api

 - when sending api request it will check access token.
-- if access toeken has expired, client must sending api request to '/api/auth/refresh'
+- if access token has expired, client must sending api request to '/api/auth/refresh'
 - to get new access token and resend api request.

 ### Cookies

-- get cookies on server side use `req.cookies`
+- get cookies on server side use `req.headers.authorization`
-- get cookies on client side use 'js-cookie'
+- get cookies on client side use `js-cookie`

 ### Api